 Is it easy to restore?
 Acronis restores files to their original location automatically through a web-based console.
 If you wish, you can also back up to an external drive or to mapped network drives.
-The latest offer in 2019 is a “survival kit”, which quickly creates a bootable file-restoration tool.
+The latest offer is a “survival kit”, which quickly creates a bootable file-restoration tool.

 Other important considerations:

 - Manually clean backups, user-configurable versions and retention

 - No seeding or restoration via shipped drives

 - Halts cryptomining software, conserving your computer resources